Alamofire/AlamofireImage/README.md

 #### Single Pass

 The single pass image filters only perform a single operation on the specified image.
-The current list of single pass image filters includes:

-- `ScaledToSizeFilter(size: CGSize)` - Scales an image to a specified size.
-- `AspectScaledToFitSizeFilter(size: CGSize)` - Scales an image from the center while maintaining the aspect ratio to fit within a specified size.
-- `AspectScaledToFillSizeFilter(size: CGSize)` - Scales an image from the center while maintaining the aspect ratio to fill a specified size.
-Any pixels that fall outside the specified size are clipped.
-- `RoundedCornersFilter(radius: CGFloat)` - Rounds the corners of an image to the specified radius.
-- `CircleFilter()` - Rounds the corners of an image into a circle.
-- `BlurFilter(blurRadius: CGFloat)` - Blurs an image using a `CIGaussianBlur` filter with the specified blur radius.

-> Each image filter is built ontop of the `UIImage` extensions.

 ```swift
 let image = UIImage(named: "unicorn")!